-- Epinephrine is the drug choice for persistent, symptomatic bradycardia in pediatric patients. - Atropine: - Although atropine is effective in a broader range of patients and provides a greater amount of hemodynamic support, it can cause or worsen bradycardia. - It is second choice in pediatric patients unless there is evidence of increased vagal tone or a primary AV conduction block.
-It is safer to use epinephrine in pediatric patients. - Increased vagal tone can be caused by nasal or esophageal stimulation, coughing, sleep apnea, esophageal reflux, increased intracranial pressure. - The paradoxical effects are the reason for the minimum dose and recommendation for rapid administration. - Transcutaneous pacing: - Indicated if bradycardia is due to complete heart block or other AV blocks which are not responsive to oxygenation, ventilation, chest compressions, or medications. - $\circ\,$ Indicated with known congenital or acquired heart disease. - Not indicated for asystole or bradycardia due to postarrest hypoxic / ischemic myocardial insult or respiratory failure.
+- Although atropine is effective in a broader range of patients and provides a greater amount of hemodynamic support, it can cause or worsen bradycardia. - It is second choice in pediatric patients unless there is evidence of increased vagal tone or a primary AV conduction block.
+It is safer to use epinephrine in pediatric patients. - Increased vagal tone can be caused by nasal or esophageal stimulation, coughing, sleep apnea, esophageal reflux, increased intracranial pressure. - The paradoxical effects are the reason for the minimum dose and recommendation for rapid administration.

+• Transcutaneous pacing:

+- Indicated if bradycardia is due to complete heart block or other AV blocks which are not responsive to oxygenation, ventilation, chest compressions, or medications. - Indicated with known congenital or acquired heart disease. - Not indicated for asystole or bradycardia due to postarrest hypoxic / ischemic myocardial insult or respiratory failure.